What do the clubs say they stand for?

 2013 slogan - You're a required player

-Although the club tells players they are required, players have a history of telling the club it is not required.
+Although the Crows tells players they are required, players have a history of telling the Crows it is not a required club.

 Flying as one was consistent with its collective one mind dream but sadly many individuals just didn't buy into the one-mind thinking.